 Miller Flat to Gitchell Creek

-At the south end of Miller Flat, the last section of impassable-at-high-tide trail begins.
+The last section of impassable-at-high-tide trail begins at Miller Flat.
 Plan on walking this 4.5-mile section in one push if you can.
 If you can’t, retreat up Shipman Creek or Buck Creek to wait out the tide.
-Again, you’ll be walking over difficult, rocky terrain between breaking waves and crumbling cliffs.
-As you arrive at Gitchell Creek, you’ll be out of the high tide zones for the remainder of the hike.
+You’ll be walking over difficult, rocky terrain between breaking waves and crumbling cliffs, so take it slow to avoid twisting an ankle while you’re already tired.
+From Gitchell Creek on, you’ll be out of the high tide zones for the remainder of the Lost Coast Trail.

 Gitchell Creek to Black Sands Beach

-This last section may seem easy, and indeed, you’ll nearly be done.
-But sinking in deep sand and gravel with each step will keep you from establishing a victory-lap pace.
-When you arrive at Black Sands Beach, your trek down California’s Lost Coast Trail will be complete.
+This last section may seem easy, but don’t underestimate this final push.
+Sinking in deep sand and gravel with each step will keep you from establishing a victory-lap pace.
+But your hike on the Lost Coast Trail is finished when you arrive at Black Sands Beach, your trek down California’s Lost Coast Trail will be complete.